-about 0.15.
+Quantitatively, the model traces the data reasonably well.
+In the data, when log firm sales increase from -3 to +3, the logarithm of the firm price increases by 0.25, whereas in the model, it increases by about 0.15.
 Hence, the model explains about 60% of the positive relationship between price and sales.
 The increase for the model mostly comes from large firms, i.e. firms that have higher sales than average.
 For the small firms, the model predicts a higher price level than that of the data.
 The reason appears to stem from the endogenous cut-off price induced by non-homothetic preferences that limit the scope for variation among small firms.

-Note that the positive relationship between prices and sales in Fig. 6 also highlights the importance of the interaction of variable markups and endogenous quality.
-This is because, with endogenous quality under monopolistic competition, variable markups as in Jung et al. (2019) are essential for our model, which aims to reconcile the price dispersion across firms and across markets, to generate positive relationship between sales and prices.
-If firms were to set constant markups over marginal costs, there would be no correlation between firms' sales and prices which can be seen from the marginal cost formula $c{ij}(\tilde{\epsilon}) =$ is crucial for our model that features both endogenous quality and pricing-to-market to deliver factual relationship of prices and sales.
-On the other front, there are existing studies that rely on the quality mechanism alone to generate this positive relationship, such as Johnson (2012), but these endogenous-quality models are not able to explain the facts across countries that firms set higher export prices in higherincome destinations and that more firms export to higher-income destinations.
+Note that the positive relationship between prices and sales in Figure 6 also highlights the importance of the interaction of variable markups and endogenous quality.
+This is because, with endogenous quality under monopolistic competition, variable markups as in Jung, Simonovska and Weinberger (2019) are essential for our model, which aims to reconcile the price dispersion across firms and across markets, to generate positive relationship between sales and prices.
+If firms were to set constant markups over marginal costs, there would be no correlation between firms' sales and prices which can be seen from the marginal cost formula $c{ij}(\tilde{\varepsilon}) = \frac{\eta}{\eta-1}w_iT{ij}\exp(\sigma{\varepsilon}\tilde{\varepsilon})$.
+In other words, the variable markup mechanism is crucial for our model that features both endogenous quality and pricing-to-market to deliver factual relationship of prices and sales.
+On the other front, there are existing studies that rely on the quality mechanism alone to generate this positive relationship, such as Johnson (2012), but these endogenous-quality models are not able to explain the facts across countries that firms set higher export prices in higher-income destinations and that more firms export to higher-income destinations.
 Our model is to generate exporter pricing pattern both within market and across markets in a unified general equilibrium framework.